codecasupport/playbook/docs/community.md

 ## Working group

-The Code CA Open Source Working Group is comprised of Code Coordinators from each California state agency.
-The Code CA Open Source Working Group is led by the California Department of Technology Code Coordinator.
+The CodeCA OpenSource Working Group is comprised of Code Coordinators from each California state agency.
+The CodeCA OpenSource Working Group is led by the California Department of Technology Code Coordinator.

 Working group members perform the following functions:

 * Champion open-source adoption to California state/local governments

-* Serve as Code CA Open Source community leaders/moderators
+* Serve as CodeCA OpenSource community leaders/moderators

-* Organize and facilitate Code CA Open Source open space sessions
+* Organize and facilitate CodeCA OpenSource open space sessions

 * Work to increase project contribution and participation in code.ca.gov